Plane crash in China: DGCA puts Boeing 737 fleets of Indian carriers on 'enhanced surveillance' | Business

 - India

-The DGCA has put the Boeing 737 fleets of Indian carriers on ''enhanced surveillance'' after a China Eastern Airlines aircraft of the same make crashed on Monday killing 132 people, its chief Arun Kumar said.
+The DGCA has put the Boeing 737 fleets of Indian carriers on ''enhanced surveillance'' after a China Eastern Airlines aircraft of the same make crashed on Monday with 132 people on board, its chief Arun Kumar said.

 Three Indian carriers -- SpiceJet, Vistara and Air India Express -- have Boeing 737 aircraft in their fleets.

 When asked what steps the Directorate General of Civil Aviation (DGCA) is taking following Monday's crash, Kumar told PTI, ''Flight safety is serious business and we are closely studying the situation.
 In the interim, we are focusing on enhanced surveillance of our 737 fleet.''
-A Boeing 737-800 aircraft of China Eastern Airlines, which was on way from Kunming to Guangzhou, crashed in Tengxian County in the city of Wuzhou, killing 123 passengers and nine crew members.
+A Boeing 737-800 aircraft of China Eastern Airlines, which was on way from Kunming to Guangzhou, crashed in Tengxian County in the city of Wuzhou.

+China Eastern Airlines -- one of China's three major air carriers -- has grounded all of its Boeing 737-800 aircraft after the crash on Monday.

-There were no foreigners among the 132 people on board the Chinese passenger plane which crashed, official media reported.
+There were no foreigners among the 132 people -- 123 passengers and nine crew members -- on board the Chinese passenger plane which crashed, official media reported.

 Boeing 737 Max aircraft is an advanced version of Boeing 737-800 and both belong to the 737 series.
 The US-based aircraft manufacturer Boeing did not respond to PTI's request for a statement on the matter.